prosujitd/my_blog/README.md

 # Run the Project
 - Create a database name called "my_blog"
-- Use default settings from above information
+- use .env.example file and rename to .env and configure with above default settings
 - composer update
 - php artisan migrate --seed
-- To login => visit /login
+- To login => visit /login using above credentials

 # Conclusion